magicmarc/marks-reverie/src/content/posts/ACT_VI_The_Weight_of_Stars.md

 ## Scene 4: Back to the Camp

-*(The night air is cool, the fire reduced to embers.
-Will jolts awake outside the tent, chest heaving, eyes wild.
-Amber and Wai rush over, alarmed.
-Mark steadies him with a hand, grounding him.
+*(Amber and Wai rush over, alarmed.
+Mark steadies Will with a hand, grounding him.
 Will looks past them toward the horizon—where moments ago the radar station stood.
 Now there is only dark bush and the vast southern sky, burning with impossible clarity.)*

 **WILL** *(hushed, almost reverent)*:
 Tell me… when you look up, what do you see?